gkjohnson/source-engine-model-loader/README.md

 # Lincense Information

-Models in this repo are not covered by the code license and copyright their respective owners and are for demo purposes only.
+Models shown in this repo are not covered by the code license and copyright their respective owners and are for demo purposes only.

 # Use